Bug in trash basket

 Sadly, it is impossible to play the blues on a bagpipe.
 Strictly pentatonic tones don’t include the “blue note”.
 Think “Amazing Grace” not “Kansas City Blues”.
 Having said that, some enterprising soul will probably figure out how to shorten one of the drones to get the needed note and make me wrong.

-4. about 1 month ago on Peanuts
+4. 2 months ago on Peanuts

 Probably written a long time before languages like C, Javascript and Python were invented.
 But definitely true in those languages!
 A stray bracket, parenthesis, curly brace or even an extra comma can crash the whole show!